motech/motech/docs/source/faq.rst

 The most likely cause is a RMI connection error.
 By default RMI is using a random port.
 To set fixed port you have to edit ActiveMQ broker configuration, which is in the file ``/etc/activemq/instances-enabled/main/activemq.xml``.
-Add the following lines to broker configuration (name of currently using broker is in ``Admin/Settings/JMX/Broker name``):
+Add the following lines to the broker configuration (the name of the broker in use is in ``Admin/Settings/JMX/Broker name``):

 .. code-block:: xml